 - Preparation and implementation of the course in a foreign language simultaneously with; - Prepared courses must be available and conducted for at least 24 months from the project completion date.
 The MOOC audience includes several categories of users and learners (Figure 1).

-Figure 1

-Source: Own work, based on Grodecka, K., et al. (2019)
+Figure 1.
+The MOOC audience includes several categories of users and learners Source: Own work, based on Grodecka, K. et al. (2019).

 "MOOCs for Sciences of Education" Project includes five MOOCs: